cloudant-labs/graphdb-slate/docs/index.md

 Cloudant's API represents the collaboration of numerous machines, called a cluster, which may live in different physical locations.
 Clustering means that when you need more horsepower, you just add more machines, which is more cost-effective and fault-tolerant than scaling up a single machine.

-### The CAP Theorem

-<div id="cap_theorem"></div>

-Developers early in the design process might want to consider the complexities raised by [The CAP theorem](http://lpd.epfl.ch/sgilbert/pubs/BrewersConjecture-SigAct.pdf), which states that a distributed computing system can only exhibit two of the three following characteristics:

-* Consistency: all nodes see the same data at the same time.
-* Availability: every request receives a response indicating success or failure.
-* Partition Tolerance: the system continues to operate despite arbitrary message loss or failure of part of the system.

-For example, a database prioritizing consistency and availability is simple: a single node storing a single copy of your data.
-But scaling necessarily involves a performance increase in the node rather than the leverage of additional nodes, which means that a minor system failure can shut down a single-node system.
-To endure, the system must become more sophisticated.
-Cloudant's ease of scalability makes it adaptable to this problem.

-## AcID

-<div id="acid"></div>

-ACID is an acronym for [atomic](#acid_atomic), [consistent](#acid_consistent), [isolated](#acid_isolated), [durable](#acid_durable), simply a set of properties which guarantee that transactions with a database are processed and reported reliably.
-Cloudant is AcID: the “c” is lowercase because Cloudant is eventually consistent rather than strongly consistent.

-### Atomic

-<div id="acid_atomic"></div>

-Atomic is just another way to mean “cannot be divided”.
-All this means is that if one part of a process fails, the whole thing fails, so that the database is not left in an inconsistent state.
-For example, a request to modify a document will only report success once it has been written to disk.

-### Consistent

-<div id="acid_consistent"></div>

-Cloudant is eventually consistent, such that any change will propagate to the whole cluster within milliseconds, but will not wait for that propagation before reporting success.

-### Isolated

-<div id="acid_isolated"></div>

-Cloudant is lockless, so that even simultaneous reads and writes will not delay or impact other reads and writes.
-Isolation just means that concurrent processes like this result in a state that would be obtained if things happened one at a time.

-### Durable

-<div id="acid_durable"></div>

-Durability ensures that changes remain once committed, even with power failures or other errors.
-Document updates and insertions are written to disk before the request is considered complete.

 ## Replication

 <div id="replication"></div>